RVignesh81204/Spotify-Clone/README.md

 # Spotify-Clone
-This is a Spotify clone made using vanilla css
+This is a Spotify clone made using html and vanilla css.
+Created by R.Vignesh